The methods below require the OneSignal SDK versions 3 & 4.

 If you have not done so, we always recommend updating the OneSignal SDK to the latest version to get access to the latest features:

-Email and Push subscribers will have separate OneSignal Player IDs (user records).
+Email and Push subscribers will have separate OneSignal Subscription IDs (user records).
 This is to manage the case where a user opts-out of one you can still send messages to the other.
 Email records cannot get push notifications and push records cannot get emails.

 If there are networking issues, functions may take 30+ seconds to return.
 In the code examples below we provide callbacks to track when these return.